Skip to content

 For disinfecting: Mix 50/50 isopropyl alcohol and water in a spray bottle.
 Spray, let sit for 3-5 minutes, then wipe clean.

 For stubborn spots: A paste of baking soda and water works well for stuck-on debris.
+Let it sit for a few minutes, then wipe gently.

 🛠️ What If You Already Used Vinegar?